Hailo7ts/BANKI/BANKI-template.md

   - **Source:**
 - [ ] Can you describe the main difference between a `.forEach()` loop and a `.map()` loop and why you would pick one versus the other?
   - **Explanation:**
+  Both are array methods that itterate over an array.
+A map array will return a changed array and foreach will be used to view the array without manipulating it
   - **Use:**
   - **Example:**
   - **Source:**